Skip to content

 • Automatic Collection

-Use gc.request for request calls, which automatically adds Propagation Headers.
-Refer to Resource
+Use the gc.request method for request calls, and Propagation Header will be automatically added, refer to Resource

 • Manual Collection